Get exclusive member benefits & effect social change. Join Today

 A blow to the head is the most common cause of increased ICP.
 Other possible causes of increased ICP include:

 Your doctor will need to know some important information about your medical history right away.
 They will ask if you recently suffered a blow to the head or if you have been diagnosed with a brain tumor.
 The doctor will then begin a physical exam.
 They will check your blood pressure and see if your pupils are dilating properly.

 The most urgent goal of treatment is to reduce the pressure inside your skull.
 The next goal is to address any underlying conditions.

-Effective treatments to reduce pressure include draining the fluid through a shunt, or small hole, in the skull or via the spinal cord.
+Effective treatments to reduce pressure include draining the fluid through a shunt via a small hole in the skull or through the spinal cord.
 The medications mannitol and hypertonic saline can also lower pressure.
 They work by removing fluids from your body.
 Because anxiety can make increased ICP worse by raising your blood pressure, you may receive a sedative as well.

 Less common treatments for increased ICP include:

 You can’t prevent increased ICP, but you can prevent head injury.
 Always wear a helmet when you bike or play contact sports.
 Wear your seatbelt when driving and keep your seat back as far as possible from the dashboard or the seat in front of you.
 Always buckle children into a child safety seat.

 Falling at home is a common cause of head injury, especially in older adults.
 Avoid falls at home by keeping floors dry and uncluttered.
 If necessary, install handrails.

 Delayed treatment or failure to reduce intracranial pressure can cause temporary brain damage, permanent brain damage, long-term coma, or even death.